operator-framework/operator-controller/docs/drafts/derive-serviceaccount.md

 # Derive minimal ServiceAccount required for ClusterExtension Installation and Management

 OLMv1 does not provide cluster admin privileges by default for installing cluster extensions.
-This document will explain how to derive the required RBAC configuration for a provided service account"
+This document will explain how to derive the required RBAC configuration for a provided service account.

 The ServiceAccount is specified in the ClusterExtension manifest as shown below: